dpresbit/zippy/README.md

 Data volumes will persist, so it’s possible to start the cluster again with the same data using docker-compose up`.
 To destroy the cluster and the data volumes, just type

 `docker-compose down -v`

+### NOTE:
+Once you have the ELK stack running (all three containers), go into the 'mappings' directory and do the following:
+'./create_ecs_pan_mapping_ES7v2'
+This command will publish data type mappings into elastic so that, say, your IP address fields show up as IPs...etc.

 TROUBLESHOOTING: